Vaishnavisarode/Q-A_Financial_queries_ZSL_LLMs/README.md

 If classified as Q&A, it retrieves relevant context from the FAISS store and sends it to the LLM for a final response.

 ## Models & Technologies Used
-- LLMs: Mistral / LLaMA 2 / GPT (via HuggingFace)
+- LLMs: LLaMA 2

-- Datasets: FinQA, Finance-Alpaca
+- Datasets: Finance-Alpaca

 - Vector Store: FAISS